Skip to Content

 Corn plants are much more tolerant of low light, so place the plants away from direct sunlight coming through the window if possible.

-7. Fertilizer
+7. Incorrect Fertilizer Application

 Overfertilizing can also cause the corn plant’s leaves to become brown.

-Salt accumulation, which is visible on the soil surface, is another sign of overfertilization.
+Salt accumulation, visible on the soil surface, is another sign of overfertilization.
 Using a plant fertilizer once per month from April to September will be more than enough to provide your maize plant with the nutrients it requires.

-8. Pests
+8. Corn Plant Pests

 Corn plants are extremely vulnerable to a wide range of pests.
-Insects may be avoided by spraying your plants on a regular basis, so here are some of the most common culprits and how to spot them:
+Insects may be avoided by spraying your plants regularly, so here are some of the most common culprits and how to spot them:

 Spider Mites